 A developer can’t code an HTML email template using the same technologies and approaches as one would when building a web page.
 It may sound ridiculous, but it’s the truth.
-So, let’s try to figure out why this statement is still valid in 2018.
+So, let’s try to figure out how valid this statement is.

 Email clients with no standards

 While coding a web page, an engineer takes the following factors into consideration:

 - screen size

 When building an HTML email template, in addition to the operating system and screen size, one has to account for the email client.